 All reimbursable work and/or the expenditure of funds must occur within the approved term of this Agreement.
-The Energy Commission cannot authorize any payments until all parties sign this Agreement.
+No payment is authorized by the Energy Commission until this Agreement has been signed by all involved parties.

 2. Documents Incorporated by Reference